 Overview of the Microsoft Intune mobile device management (MDM) lifecycle

-Today's mobile device management (MDM) strategies deal with a variety of phones, tablets, and PCs (iOS, Android, Windows, and Mac OS X).
+Today's mobile device management (MDM) strategies deal with a variety of phones, tablets, and PCs (iOS/iPadOS, Android, Windows, and Mac OS X).
 If you need to be able to manage the device, which is commonly the case for corporate-owned devices, the first step is to set up device enrollment.
 You can also manage Windows PCs by enrolling them with Intune (MDM) or by installing the Intune client software.

 Getting your devices enrolled is just the first step.
 To take advantage of all that Intune offers and to ensure that your devices are secure and compliant with company standards, you can choose from a wide range of policies.
 These let you configure almost every aspect of how managed devices operate.
 For example, should users have a password on devices that have company data?
 You can require one.
 Do you have corporate Wi-Fi?
 You can automatically configure it.
 Here are the types of configuration options that are available:

 - Device configuration.
 These policies let you configure the features and capabilities of the devices that you manage.
-For example, you could require the use of a password on Windows phones or disable the use of the camera on iPhones.
+For example, you could require the use of a password on Android phones or disable the use of the camera on iPhones.